Joewizy/solvault-4626/README.md

-# 🏦 Reward Vault Program
+# 🏦 Sol-Vault

-A Solana program that implements a reward vault system where users can deposit SOL and earn reward tokens based on a fixed reward rate.
+An ERC4626 implementation style built on Solana, this program implements a reward vault system where users can deposit SOL and earn shares tokens that represent the value of SOL deposited.
+When a user wants to redeem their SOL and any reward accrued, the user has to burn their shares(tokens).

 ## 🚀 Features

-- **Token Minting**: Creates a custom SPL token for rewards
+- **Token Minting**: Mints shares to represent deposited SOL
 - **SOL Vault**: Secure PDA-based vault for holding user deposits
-- **Reward System**: Earn tokens based on deposited SOL
+- **Reward System**: Earn reward tokens based on deposited SOL
-- **Secure Withdrawals**: Burn tokens to withdraw SOL
+- **Secure Withdrawals**: Burn shares to withdraw SOL
 - **Admin Controls**: Update reward rates

 ## 📦 Prerequisites